 • cutting out caffeine and alcohol

-This will make sure you’re in a good place to kick off.
+This will make sure you’re in a good place to kick off your dry fast.

 How long can and should you dry fast?